stream-zero/shared-docs-source/Solutions/003 Churn Analysis and Alerting – Finance.md

 ## Churn Analysis and Alerting

 ### Executive summary
-Screening your existing client population for signs of dissatisfaction and pending attrition can involve a broad range of analysis.
+In any industry, but in Financial  Services in particular, screening your existing client population for signs of dissatisfaction and pending attrition can involve a broad range of analysis.
 Usually the focus is given to transaction pattern analysis.
 And while this may prove helpful it can be misleading in smaller banks with limited comparative data.
 We thus integrate a broader variety of less obvious indicators and include an advisor based reinforcement loop to train the models for a bank‘s specific churn footprint.

 ### Problem statement
 When clients close their accounts or cancel their mandates, it usually does not come as a surprise to the Relationship Manager (RM).
 But for obvious reasons, the RM tries to work against the loss of a client with similar if not the same tools, processes and attitudes that have led to a client being dissatisfied.
 This is not to say that the RM manager is the sole reason for churn.
 But often clients do not or not sufficiently voice their issues and simply quit the relationship.
 To search, become aware and then listen for softer and indirect signs is at the heart of this use case.